-1) Edge Nodes: We assume that the system is composed of a set of N edge nodes $\mathcal{N} = \{n_1, n_2, \dots, n_n\}$.
-Each node n_i has a known capacity in terms of storage, denoted capacity (n_i) , and a unit storage cost storageCost (n_i) , which defines the cost of storing a single data unit in that node.
+1) Node Network: We assume that the system is composed of a set of N edge nodes $\mathcal{N} = \{n_1, n_2, \ldots, n_n\}$.
+Each node n_i has a known capacity in terms of storage, denoted $capacity(n_i)$, and a unit storage $cost storageCost(n_i)$, which defines the cost of storing a single data unit in that node.

-2) Network: We assume that edge nodes are connected by some multi-hop network, such that any edge node can communicate with any other edge node.
-Nodes can communicate to coordinate placement and to serve client requests.
-The communication between any two edge nodes n_i and n_j is subject to some (average) delay denoted $\delta(n_i, n_j)$.
+We assume that edge nodes are connected by a multihop network, such that any edge node can communicate with any other edge node.
+Nodes can communicate to serve client requests, and to coordinate placement decisions.
+The communication between any two edge nodes n_i and n_j is subject to some (average) delay denoted $\delta(n_i,n_j)$.
 We assume that these delays are known by Cathode.
-The manner in which these values are measured is orthogonal to our contribution: nodes can ping other nodes to estimate the delays between each other, or rely on some external monitoring infrastructure to obtain this information.
+The manner in which these values are measured is orthogonal to our contribution: E.g. nodes can ping other nodes to estimate the delays between each other, or rely on some external monitoring infrastructure to obtain this information.

-3) Data Objects: We assume that the system must handle the deployment of a set of O objects $\mathcal{O} = \{o_1, o_2, \ldots, o_o\}$.
+2) Data Objects: We assume that the system must handle the deployment of a set of O objects $\mathcal{O} = \{o_1, o_2, \dots, o_o\}$.
 Each object o_i has a known volume, denoted $vol(o_i)$, representing the amount of storage capacity it consumes when it is stored in a given edge node.
-Each data object o_i supports a set of operations $op_i^1, op_i^2, \ldots, op_i^k$; each operation may have a different cost, according to its semantics (whether it is a read or a write, which consistency model it supports, etc) and to the current data placement.
+Each data object o_i supports a set of operations op_i^1 , op_i^2 , ..., op_i^v ; and each operation may have a different cost, according to its semantics (whether it is a read or a write operation, which consistency model it supports, etc) and to the current data placement.
 The granularity of these objects will depend on the application that is using the algorithm, and is defined by the system administrator.

-4) Clients: We assume clients are not aware of the data placement.
+- 3) Clients and Requests: We assume clients are not aware of the data placement.
 Clients are attached to a given edge node and send requests to that node.
 The system model abstracts from these clients and merely consider these requests as "emerging" in nodes.
-Each request is characterized by a target object and the specific operation performed on that object.
-The semantics of each operation then depend on the consistency model being used.

-B. Object Deployment

-Each object may be replicated in multiple edge nodes.
-The set of nodes that store the replicas of a given object may change in time, according to the changes in the workload (number of clients, frequency of request, etc).
-It is the role of Cathode to define which edge nodes replicate each object.
-We assume that for each object o_i there is a single edge node that serves as a source replica for the object, denoted $src(o_i)$.
+Each request is characterized by a target object o_i and the specific operation op^v performed on that object.
+The semantics of each operation then depend on the consistency model being used. - 4) Object Deployment: Each object may be replicated in multiple edge nodes.
+The set of nodes that store the replicas of a given object may change in time, according to how the replica placement algorithm adapts to the changes in the workload (number of clients, frequency of request, etc).
+It will then be the role of Cathode to define which edge nodes replicate each object.
+For each object o_i there is a single edge node that serves as a source replica for the object, denoted $src(o_i)$.
 The full set of edge nodes that keep a replica of a given object o_i , including its source, is denoted $replicas(o_i)$.
-The edge nodes that receive requests for given object are denoted the consumers (o_i) .
-The deployment of an object is a tuple defined by its source and replicas i.e.:
+The replica of object o_i in node n is denoted $replicas(o_i, n)$.
+The edge nodes that perform requests for given object, are denoted the $consumers(o_i)$.
+A object deployment is a tuple defined by the identifier id of the source and the set of replicas:

-$$deployment(o_i) = (id(src(o_i), replicas(o_i)))$$ (2)
+$$deployment(o_i) = (id(src(o_i)), replicas(o_i))$$ (2)